-Zebrafish (Danio rerio) belonging to the family Cyprinidae, are a group freshwater fish that have become an ideal model organism for a variety of fields of study.
+Zebrafish (Danio rerio) belonging to the family Cyprinidae, are a group of freshwater fish that have become an ideal model organism for a variety of fields of study.
 When maintaining zebrafish as a research specimen, water quality is pivotal for success and quality research.
-Read more below to learn about ideal water parameters to maintain a zebrafish facility, various problems associated with poor water quality and ways to dependably analyze necessary parameters.
+Read more below to learn about ideal water parameters to maintain a zebrafish facility, various problems associated with poor water quality, and ways to dependably analyze necessary parameters.

 Why Zebrafish as a Model Organism?

 A model organism is a non-human animal used in research.
 Zebrafish have gained much popularity as a research organism for a variety of disciplines such as genetics, pharmacology, and biological research.
-This is due to a number of reasons including their high fecundity, production of transparent embryos, cost effectiveness, similarities to humans, as well as an abundance of available data.
+This is due to a number of reasons including their high fecundity, production of transparent embryos, cost-effectiveness, similarities to humans, as well as an abundance of available data.
 In addition, the larvae and embryos of Zebrafish develop externally and at a rapid pace compared to some other model organisms.
 This allows for manipulation and observation of early life stages to be less difficult.
 The embryos of Zebrafish are able to absorb additives from the water, with a high tolerance to chemical mutagens, allowing for easier administration of chemicals at greater dosages.

 Zebrafish are substantially easier to care for compared to rodents and their small size allows for creating a more natural environment inside the lab, which can minimize stress.
 Minimizing stress is ideal for research organisms as stressful conditions can impact experimental results.
-Maintaining water quality is a key component to reducing stress for zebrafish.1 Thousands of zebrafish can be housed in a single system and large quantities of fish can be maintained and kept in a laboratory with ease.
+Maintaining water quality is a key component of reducing stress for zebrafish.1 Thousands of zebrafish can be housed in a single system and large quantities of fish can be maintained and kept in a laboratory with ease.

 When housing and maintaining zebrafish, small aquariums are usually connected and housed on racks linked to a filtration system.
-These systems can contain various filter components such as a ultra-violet sterilizer, activated carbon, bacterial media and small micron mesh filters.
+These systems can contain various filter components such as an ultra-violet sterilizer, activated carbon, bacterial media, and small micron mesh filters.
 Numerous racks can be maintained in a lab, occupying a relatively small footprint for a large number of organisms.
 Water quality is the most vital aspect of maintaining a proper environment for your zebrafish.